vladikcomper/MegaPCM/docs/3-how-tos/Converting_samples.md

 - **Sample rate**
     - Lower sample rates limit the dynamic range (cut high frequencies), but save a lot of space;
     - Higher sample rates better preserve dynamic range at the cost of space;
     - 16 kHz is half the size of 32 kHz.
-20-22 kHz is usually the "sweet spot" for most of the sounds, 16 kHz and is acceptable for voices and basses.
+20-22 kHz is usually the "sweet spot" for most of the sounds, 16 kHz and below is acceptable for voices and basses.

 - **File size**
     - Sega Mega-Drive ROMs usually can't go beyond 4 MB, so you should be careful with total length of your samples (in seconds), here's how much you can fit in 4 MB depending on the format: